Skip to content

 Important: Submitting an application does not guarantee a place at your preferred kindergarten.

-Supporting documents for your kinder application
+Supporting documents for your kindergarten application

 You will need to upload supporting documents with your application.
 These documents help us confirm your child’s details and their eligibility.
 For information about how we collect, store and use your information, please see our Privacy and Information Sharing section